ctornquist/react-notes/README.md

 ## What Didn't
 The markdown thing works but I couldn't figure out how to make large images smaller, so you have to use an "icon" size image to see the whole thing.
+Also the notes spawn on top of one another, so if you create a bunch you have to move them around to see all of them.

 ## Screenshots